 Six years after their 1928 encounter, Real Madrid trounced the Cules 8-2 in a 1935 league match in the capital, although Barcelona, led by Hungarian Ladislau Kubala, would exact a measure of revenge by walloping their foes 7-2 in front of their home fans in 1950.

 In 1953 the two sides were in confrontation again, this time in a battle to secure the services of Alfredo Di Stefano.
 One month after the dispute was settled in favour of the capital side, the legendary Argentine they called the Blonde Arrow began a love affair with the fans of the Bernabeu by scoring twice in a 5-0 thrashing of the old enemy.

 Barely 12 months later at the Bernabeu and the shoe would be on the other foot.
-This time it was the visiting keeper Busquet who had his goal breached five times, with a hat-trick form Chile's Ivan Zamorano doing most the damage.
-The game was also notable for the presence in the victorious Madrid side of Michael Laudrup, a player who just a year earlier had played for Barca in their famous 5-0 at the Camp Nou.
+This time it was the visiting keeper Carles Busquets (father of Sergio) who had his goal breached five times, with a hat-trick form Chile's Ivan Zamorano doing most the damage.
+The game was also notable for the presence in the victorious Madrid side of Michael Laudrup, a player who just a year earlier had played for Barça in their famous 5-0 at the Camp Nou.

-Now, 11 years down the road, fans of the Merengues come into the tie desperate to find some consolation for the woes of the previous season.
-Not only did they have to watch as their sworn enemies claimed both the Spanish and Champions League titles, but they felt honour bound to stand and applaud an inspired Ronaldinho after his two wonder-goals helped Barca to a 3-0 win at their stadium.
+A decade down the road, fans of the Merengues were certainly made to suffer at the hands of their greatest rivals.
+Not only did they have to watch as their sworn enemies claimed both the Spanish and UEFA Champions League titles, but they felt honour bound to stand and applaud an inspired Ronaldinho after his two wonder-goals helped Barça to a 3-0 win at their stadium.